Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 The same applies to the default scope in role assignments.
 The DefaultScope assignment is also present for backward compatibility.
 Therefore, the recommended practice is to use the more defined entitlements: *DefaultScopeTeams, DefaultScopeLocations, AllClients* and *AllEmployees*.

 > [!NOTE]
-> **Only use DefaultScope (legacy) in an update scenario.** For new implementations, use the individual entitlements directly.
+> **Only use DefaultScope (legacy) during the update of an existing connector implementation.** For new implementations, use the individual entitlements directly.

 #### Backwards Compatible